thosgood/this-weeks-finds/markdown/201-250/week234.md

 $$

-The tranformation "$L$" turns the middle and top note into the bottom and middle note when you start with a MAJOR triad.
-It turns the bottom and middle note into the middle and top note when you start with a MINOR triad.
+The tranformation "$L$" turns the middle and top note into the bottom and middle note when you start with a **major** triad.
+It turns the bottom and middle note into the middle and top note when you start with a **minor** triad.
 For example:
 $$
   \begin{aligned}